Lucasczm/Aircnc/README.md

 ### Backend

 You need a cluster in <a href="https://www.mongodb.com/cloud/atlas">MongoDB Atlas</a>, <a href="https://sendgrid.com/">Sendgrid</a> API key, for send recover password email, and an <a href="https://cloud.ibm.com">IBM Cloud account</a>, you can use Free Lite plan, for upload images to Cloud Storage.

+:exclamation: Your bucket IBM Cloud needs to be public!

 In the backend folder, rename `.env.sample` to `.env` and configure the variables with your mongoDB IBM and Sendgrid API Keys.
 The variable `CORS` needs the address of your frontend (It's an array).
 The variable `FRONTEND_RECOVERY_URL` it's a frontend address for backend send an email with a redirect link.